yushanwebdev/little-react-hanger/README.md

 This is a smaller version of the [react-hanger](https://github.com/kitze/react-hanger) created to,

-- Practice developing a strongly typed React Hook
+- practice developing a strongly typed React Hook
-- Learn about GitHub Actions
+- learn about GitHub Actions
-- Learn about publishing a package to the npm registry.
+- learn about publishing a package to the npm registry.

 ## Install